cython/cython/docs/src/userguide/migrating_to_cy30.rst

 also unchanged.

 .. note::
-  The legacy semantics of default not propagating exceptions can be enabled by setting ``legacy_implicit_noexcept`` :ref:`compiler directive<compiler-directives>` to ``True``.
+  The legacy semantics of not propagating exceptions by default can be enabled by setting ``legacy_implicit_noexcept`` :ref:`compiler directive<compiler-directives>` to ``True``.